schie/random-barcode/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

+## Deployment

+Releases are managed by [release-please](https://github.com/googleapis/release-please).
+Publishing a release automatically triggers a deployment to GitHub Pages.

 ## License

 This project is licensed under the MIT License.